Jury deliberating in Regina murder trial of Joshua La Rose | CBC News

 Court heard conflicting witness testimony about how the fight progressed from there, particularly how many times Bossenberry hit La Rose with the wood, where La Rose was when he produced the knife and how he came in possession of it.

-Dr. Andrea Nistor, a forensic pathologist, testified that Bossenberry bled to death from a stab wound between his left ribs that punctured his lung and heart.
+Dr. Andreea Nistor, a forensic pathologist, testified that Bossenberry bled to death from a stab wound between his left ribs that punctured his lung and heart.

 On Friday, Popescul spent nearly two-and-a-half hours going over the rules the jury must follow, how to weigh certain factors and evidence, and what questions the jurors must answer based on the available evidence to reach its verdict.

-There are three possible verdicts: not guilty, guilty of manslaughter or guilty of second-degree murder.
+There are three possible verdicts: not guilty, guilty of second-degree murder or guilty of the lesser charge of manslaughter.

-If La Rose is found guilty of either murder or manslaughter he will receive a life sentence, according to the Criminal Code of Canada, but his eligibility for parole would vary depending on what he's convicted of.

-For second-degree murder, he would not be eligible for parole until at least serving 10 years.
-For manslaughter, he'd be sentenced to life in prison "with normal eligibility for parole," the code says.
+A second-degree murder conviction carries a mandatory minimum sentence of life in prison.
+There is no minimum sentence for manslaughter, unless the killing is committed with a firearm, in which case there is a four-year minimum.
+The maximum sentence for manslaughter is life in prison.

 Burden of proof